 Laboratory assays received to date and the visuals from the completed holes demonstrate growing scale and potential of the shallow copper-gold discovery at Thursday’s Gossan, which has grown to 900m in strike length and remains open in all directions.

 It is now believed that the ‘chalcocite enriched blanket’ is derived from the weathering and redistribution and dispersion of metals from the high-grade lode-style copper-gold-silver mineralisation as it approaches surface.

-In addition to conducting a resource drill out of the shallow UCF mineralisation, the Company will also test for depth extensions of the UCF in addition to testing other identified lode structure, including the North-South Structure and the Copper Lode Splay at shallower depths.
+In addition to conducting a resource drill out of the Cayley Lode mineralisation, the Company will also test for depth extensions of the Cayley Lode in addition to testing other identified lode structure, including the North-South Structure and the Copper Lode Splay at shallower depths.